 This exposed wheat crop when consumed causes a dysbiosis between gastrointestinal microbiome and pathogens.
 This dysbiosis often leads to obesity, reflux disease, inflammation, inflammatory bowel disease, irritable bowel syndrome and cancer.
 Exposure also affects mental health and individuals often feel depressed and develop anxiety.

-Food Regulations on Use of Glyphosate
+Food regulations on use of glyphosate

-Food Safety and Standards Authority of India has restricted the use of glyphosate in rice, tea and meat and meat products to the maximum limit of
+Food Safety and Standards Authority of India (FSSAI) has restricted the use of glyphosate in rice, tea and meat and meat products to the maximum limit of

 • Rice – 0.01mg/kg